AZAlberto/modermtheme/index.md

 > *You don't destroy entropy when you drop those teacups into the black hole.
 The black hole already has entropy, and you only increase it!*

-I've studied black hole's entropy during my master degree, here is my report [report](master.pdf)
+I've studied black hole's entropy during my master degree, here is my [report](master.pdf)

 ## Master's degree projects